-A fire extinguisher is located on or near the door of your camper.
+A fire extinguisher is located above the AC of your camper.
 Read all user instructions on the fire extinguisher in its user manual, found in your Owners Packet.
 The extinguisher is designed for Class B (flammable liquid, oil, or grease) and Class C (energized electrical) fires as these are the most common in recreational vehicles.